mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 ## The Pi supply

 TinyPilot runs on top of the Raspberry Pi 4B, a small, inexpensive single-board computer.
-There's been such a massive shortage of Raspberry Pis for the past year that it's been near-impossible for consumers to buy them.
+There's been such a massive shortage of Raspberry Pis for the past year that it's been near impossible for consumers to buy them.

 TinyPilot has lucked out in that we placed a year of orders in early 2021 directly from the manufacturer, and they've consistently filled our orders every month.

-As our sales have been been increasing, I've been nervous about whether Raspberry Pi would allocate more units to TinyPilot.
+As our sales have grown, I've been nervous about whether Raspberry Pi would allocate more units to TinyPilot.
 In mid-December, I saw some good news from Raspberry Pi's CEO, Eben Upton.
-In fact, the blog post was literally titled ["it's good news!"](https://www.raspberrypi.com/news/supply-chain-update-its-good-news/)
+In fact, the blog post was literally titled, ["it's good news!"](https://www.raspberrypi.com/news/supply-chain-update-its-good-news/)

 {{<img src="good-news.png" has-border="true" max-width="600px" alt="'Supply chain update - it's good news!' by Eben Upton">}}